-Historical patterns suggest that volume could continue to decline over the summer, relative to the rest of the year, as has been the recent historical trend.
-With that said, last year was a notable exception as volume did not decline as much as usual (see chart).
+Of course, it should be noted that volume tends to be cyclical and may need to be analyzed relative to similar time frames.
+Seasonal patterns suggest that volume could continue to decline over the summer, relative to the rest of the year, as has been the recent historical trend.

 Volume patterns and indicators

 For a wide range of chart patterns, volume is essential.
-Here are a few examples of common technical trading patterns used by slightly more advanced chart users, and how volume plays a role in the analysis:
+Here are 2 examples of common technical trading patterns used by slightly more advanced chart users, and how volume plays a role in the analysis:

 - In a head and shoulders pattern, volume usually decreases with each successive peak.
 If it does not, a trader might not expect the reversal pattern to complete.
-If volume does decrease with each peak and the pattern completes, the bearish breakout should then occur on increasing volume.
+If volume does decrease with each peak and the pattern completes, the bearish breakout (i.e., a move lower) should then occur on increasing volume.

-- In flag and pennant patterns (short-term patterns completed in one or two weeks that are initiated by sharp and nearly straight-line moves), volume usually decreases during the pattern.
-If it does not, a trader might not expect the continuation of that pattern to continue.
-After the pattern completes, the breakout should then occur on increasing volume.
+- In flag and pennant patterns (short-term patterns completed in 1 or 2 weeks that are initiated by sharp and nearly straight-line moves), volume usually decreases during the pattern.
+If it does not, the pattern may not continue as expected.
+If the pattern completes, the breakout should then occur on increasing volume.